-The selection committee and the Board shall evaluate proposals, taking into consideration the criteria enumerated with the maximum percentage of total points for evaluation which may be assigned to each as required by law.
+The selection committee shall evaluate proposals, taking into consideration the criteria enumerated with the maximum percentage of total points for evaluation which may be assigned to each as required by law.

 The selection committee shall keep and maintain minutes and permanent records of the committee proceedings.

 In the event of a dispute, an interested party may submit a written protest to the Superintendent or the Superintendent’s designee.
 The protest shall be submitted on company letterhead.
 Protests based on alleged improprieties in a solicitation or other request for proposals must be filed at least five (5) days before the closing date for the receipt of proposals.
 In all other cases, the protest must be filed within five (5) working days following the selection of the CMR.
 To expedite the handling of protests, the envelope containing the protest should be clearly labeled “Protest.”
 The written protest shall include at a minimum the following:

 1. The name and address of the interested party;

 2. An appropriate identification of the relevant solicitation;

 3. A statement of the reasons for the protest; and